thycotic/alm-docs/new-this-month.md

 ## Account Name Prefixes

 System Administrators can define an account name prefix when they build a Workflow Template, so that any accounts created pursuant to selection of the Workflow Template by account requesters will be named to include the designated prefix.
-This allows accounts provisioned by ALM to conform to naming conventions for organizational purposes.
+This supports enforcement of organizational naming conventions for accounts provisioned by ALM.

 ## Performance Enhancements